These are classes typically, but not always, offered. Class offerings depend upon student interest and faculty knowledge.

 Help call dances in the mornings before classes and on Thursday night at the camp dance.
 Learn some of the secrets to successful and fun dances.
 You might even get to create your very own dance!

 Learn the basics of square dancing and the ins and outs of contra dancing.
 Where does the "first couple" begin?
 What is a "grand right"?
 Trade-off dancing and playing in the band.
 This is a class, as opposed to the daily 9:30 am dance (before camp).
-Offered in Beginning, and Experienced skill levels.
+Beginning, and Experienced skill levels.

 For all first time students 8-11 years of age.
 You will be guided through an overview of the folk arts taught at our camp.
 Each day will be different.
 For two days you will learn about, hear, see and touch a variety of instruments.
 On other days you will experience dance and juggling.